Naltrexone Implant Follow Up

 - Starting with follow-up medications prescribed by the physician.

 From the day two, the activities may gradually be intensified.
-Slow walks are possible, increasing day by day.
+Short distance slow walks are possible, increasing day by day.
 Other light activities can also be introduced gradually.

-During the first month, while the fibrous protective tissue is forming around the implant, you should be especially careful to avoid the following:
+During the first month, while the fibrous protective tissue is forming around the implant, you should be especially careful to avoid any intensive muscle activity with pressure or friction on the implant area including the following: